 1. Plan for health care costs.

-With longer life spans, medical costs that are rising faster than general inflation, declining retiree medical coverage by private employers, and possible funding shortfalls ahead for Medicare and Medicaid, managing health care costs can be a critical challenge for retirees.
+With longer life spans and medical costs that historically have risen faster than general inflation—particularly for long-term care—managing health care costs can be a critical challenge for retirees.

-According to Fidelity’s annual retiree health care costs estimate, a 65-year-old couple retiring in 2013 will need an estimated $220,000 to cover health care costs during their retirement, and that is just using average life expectancy data.1 Many people will live longer and have higher costs.
-And that cost doesn’t include long-term-care (LTC) expenses.
+According to Fidelity’s annual retiree health care costs estimate, the average 65-year-old couple retiring in 2014 will need an estimated $220,000 to cover health care costs during their retirement, and that is just using average life expectancy data.1 Many people will live longer and have higher costs.
+And that cost doesn’t include long term care (LTC) expenses.

-Consider: Purchasing long-term-care insurance.
-The cost is based on age, so the earlier you purchase a policy, the lower the annual premiums.
+Consider: Purchase long-term-care insurance.
+The cost is based on age, so the earlier you purchase a policy, the lower the annual premiums, though the longer you’ll potentially be paying for them.

 2. Expect to live longer.